St. Joan's International Alliance: Post World War I

 In 1918, the Representation of the People Act granted suffrage to British women over the age of thirty.
-In celebration, the CWSS organized a Mass of Thanksgiving at Westminster Cathedral on 17 February 1918.
+In celebration, the CWSS organised a Mass of Thanksgiving at Westminster Cathedral on 17 February 1918.
 Catholic and non-Catholic suffragists attended, including Millicent Fawcett and Margaret Nevinson.
-However, while they celebrated the partial suffrage victory, the CWSS continued to work towards full suffrage for all women, and for women’s rights in general.
-This included issues such as women’s representation in national organizations, equal pay for men and women’s work, and women holding political office.
+However, while they celebrated the partial suffrage victory, the CWSS continued to work towards full suffrage for all women, and for women's rights in general.
+This included issues such as women's representation in national organisations, equal pay for men and women's work, and women holding political office.
 The CWSS also changed the name of its journal from the Catholic Suffragist to the Catholic Citizen.

-The CWSS also began to focus on international organizations and issues, such as international women’s suffrage and international Catholicism.
+The CWSS also began to focus on international organisations and issues, such as international women's suffrage and international Catholicism.
 In 1920, the CWSS sent delegates to the International Woman Suffrage Alliance in Switzerland.
 Later that same year, the CWSS met with American and international suffrage leader Carrie Chapman Catt, who stated, “practically the whole world had been won to suffrage with the exception of the Latin Catholic countries,” and encouraged the members to help Catholic women all over the world.

 St. Joan's International Alliance

-As of 1923, the organization had members in 5 continents in 24 countries.
-That year it changed its name to St. Joan's Social and Political Alliance.
-The organization presented a paper about "the Condition of Women," to the League of Nations in 1937.
+As of 1923, the organisation had members in 5 continents in 24 countries.
+That year it changed its name to St. Joan's Social and Political Alliance (SJSPA).
+The organisation presented a paper about "the Condition of Women," to the League of Nations in 1937.
 That paper is considered an influence on International matrimonial law.
 St. Joan's was the first group in Catholicism to work for women priests.

 The first chapter in Australia was founded in 1946, in New South Wales.
 Additional Australia chapters started in 1950 and the first Australian conference was held in 1951 in Sydney.
 Enid Lyons was the Victoria, Australia founding president.
 The first German chapter was founded in 1950, starting in West Germany with approximately 50 members.
-In 1952, the organization was placed on consultative status with the United Nations, triggered by the organizations involvement in a discussion with the United Nations about female castration.
-The organization also became involved in anti-slavery and anti-human trafficking causes.
+In 1952, the organisation was placed on consultative status with the United Nations, triggered by the organisations involvement in a discussion with the United Nations about female castration.
+The organisation also became involved in anti-slavery and anti-human trafficking causes.
 At that time, the United Kingdom founding chapter was known as the Great Britain and Northern Ireland Section of the St Joan's International Alliance.

 In 1977, The Catholic Citizen was published in English and French.
 They also publish materials in Spanish.
-Since 1967, the organization has issued resolutions following women and human rights focused declarations by the Vatican.
+Since 1967, the organisation has issued resolutions following women and human rights focused declarations by the Vatican.
 St. Joan's also influenced the Catholic community in Canada to approve of the ordination of women in 1971.
-Collections and archives related to the organization are held in the Women's Library.
+Collections and archives related to the organisation are held in the Women's Library at the London School of Economics.